Content warning : Nudity and sexual innuendo

 ‘Can you tell me something about your work experience?’

 ‘Well, I’m 19.
-I graduated from ENGS last year and I’ve been working in Monte Vista with the Costa’s since graduating.’
+I graduated from ENGS last year and I’ve been working here in Monte Aquila with the Costa’s since graduating.’

 Shasta looks at Carla and rises one eyebrow.
 Carla continues describing her wonderful life with the Costa family passionately.

 ‘So what was your reason for leaving?’

 ‘Haven’t you heard?
 The Costa’s are mobsters!
 The Mafia!’

 ‘…così ho sempre amato prendersi cura dei bambini!’

 ‘Miss Lucca, Elvira… My husband made it perfectly clear to the Agency that we needed an English speaking nanny…’

 ‘I cared for a five year old boy and a two year old girl, five days per week.
 Duties included picking the children up from school and nursery respectively, arranging play dates for the girl, teaching her arts and crafts, taking trips to the park and helping the boy with any homework he may have.
 I prepared meals and tended to the children’s washing and ironing…’